 - Major hub for shipment of commodities, barge line repair and operational facilities

 A conveyor system with a 30″ belt can move 500 tons per hour to warehouse or outdoor storage.
-Dumping facilities are available for incoming unit trains and trucks.
+Dumping facilities are available for incoming trucks.

 Liquid Cargo Tank Facility